MarnixMeersman/DocumeNDT_dataprocessing/README.md

 # DocumeNDT_dataprocessing

-The script requires your to upload matlab ".mat" files into the ./raw_data folder.
-Make sure the filenames have only a code-number as file name, e.g. "11.mat".
+The script requires you to upload matlab ".mat" files into the ./raw_data folder.
+Make sure the filenames have only a code-number as file name, e.g. "11.mat", as it searches for these particular names while processing.
 The second step is to open main.py and adjust the parameters to your liking, at the top of the file, you should define the locations list which should corresponds to the files you just uploaded.
 Parameters to adjust include:
   - locations ID's